mindsparkist/Tech-Support-issues./README.md

 If the machine is on a slow Wi-Fi connection, Windows may skip "heavy" GPOs (like software installation).

-* **Fix:** You can disable Slow Link Detection in the registry or via a local policy if the Hyderabad office network is undergoing maintenance.
+* **Fix:** You can disable Slow Link Detection in the registry or via a local policy if the  office network is undergoing maintenance.

 ### B. Replication Latency (The "Wait" Factor)